 331 C.E.

-In 331 C.E., six years after the Council of Nicaea disbands, Constantine orders fifty of the edited bibles published, and religious scholars confirm they contained the Hebrew Bible and several new gospels.
+In 331 C.E., six years after the Council of Nicaea disbanded, Constantine ordered 50 copies of the edited Bibles to be published; these contained the Hebrew Scriptures and several new gospels.

 332 C.E.

-In 332 C.E., Emperor Constantine announced his Edict Against the Heretics and ordered all Marcionite Christian churches and meeting places be confiscated by force and handed over to the Catholic Church.
+In 332 C.E., Emperor Constantine announced his Edict Against the Heretics.
+He ordered all Marcionite Christian churches and meeting places to be confiscated by force and handed over to the Catholic Church.

 340 C.E.